 Each movie took about a year to do.
-Some of them are contemplative and surreal – I recommend a cocktail (or five) – or whatever gets you in the mood for such things.
-And even if you don’t end up buying any, no worries – the preview bits are enough to give you a good idea of what they’re like.
-Maybe all the preview bits back-to-back become an interesting movie night on their own…?
-Sorry this site doesn’t have more news or update items, I just kind of slog away on something for a year and then release it.
+They are a bit contemplative and surreal (especially OIPLF) – so I recommend a cocktail (or five) – or whatever gets you deep in the headspace for such things.
+I’m afraid this site doesn’t really have news or updates, I just kind of slog away on something for months and then release it, the updates and inside info usually happen over on the Patreon for those nice folks.
 But if you’re reading this, somehow you wound up here.
-Hello! (handshake)
+So howdy. (handshake)

 For the last few years, the main Lumalin project has been Never Got Famous.
 To subscribe to the Lumalin YouTube channel, click here.
 And if you would like to help out with all the projects, human and puppet, become a Patreon supporter by clicking here.

 P.S.
 And to other filmmakers taking the dirt road… “It is better to fail in originality than to succeed in imitation.” – Herman Melville